Avadhesh-Pandey/abhedy_banking_project/README.md

 # Banking Project Demo (Android, iOS & Web)

-This is a demo project using clean architecture and GraphQL and Bloc
+This is a sample project using clean architecture, GraphQL & Bloc

 ## Packages